control-protection-grids-tudelft/Control-and-protection-of-HVDC-AC-electrical-grids-IEEE-IES-MOOC/RTDS/README.md

 # HVDC-based RTDS models
 ### Authors: V. Nougain, A. Shetgaonkar, and A. Lekić, emails: {V.Nougain, A.D.Shetgaonkar, A.Lekic}@tudelft.nl
-### Codes for lectures in course EE4545 and MOOC Control and protection of HVDC/AC electrical grids.
+### Codes for lectures in MOOC Control and protection of HVDC/AC electrical grids.

 Real-time Protection of the MMC-based multi-terminal HVDC electrical grids with North Sea ratings.
 These libraries are based on the paper [[1]](#1), which is used as the basis.